- Plan your visit

 - Wild encounters

-Addax are nocturnal and crepuscular (active at twilight or just before sunrise).
-They rest during the heat of the day.
+Addax are nocturnal and crepuscular (active at twilight or just before sunrise) so they rest during the heat of the day.

 They are typically found in sandy and stony regions of the Sahara Desert – especially in protected dune regions, where motorised transport has difficulty traversing.
 Addax have broad, flat hooves with flat soles that prevent them from sinking into the desert sand.